 Table of Contents

-Ewing sarcoma is the second most commonly diagnosed malignant bone cancer among children, after osteosarcoma.
-The tumor is characterized by small, round, blue cells as well as by the translocation between tumor specific chromosomes, which fuses the EWS gene and another gene.
+Ewing’s sarcoma is the second most commonly diagnosed malignant bone cancer among children and adolescents, after osteosarcoma.
+It represents 6% of all childhood cancers (Uptodate, 2018).
+The tumor is characterized by small, round, blue cells as well as by the translocation between tumor-specific chromosomes, which fuse the EWS (Ewing’s sarcoma) gene and another gene.

-Over 80% of the patients are diagnosed with Ewing sarcoma before they are 20 years of age.
-The average age of diagnosis is 15 years.
-The incidence rate is 0.3/100.000 and boys are 1.5 times more frequently affected than girls.
+Over 80% of the patients are diagnosed with Ewing’s sarcoma before they are 20 years of age.
+The average age of diagnosis is 10–15 years.
+The incidence rate is 0.3 per 100,000 habitants and boys are 1.5 times more frequently affected than girls.
 Race-specific incidences indicate that the incidence among dark-skinned and Asian children is significantly lower.

 Translocation in Ewing’s sarcoma

-The malignant bone-tumor originates from the connecting tissues of the bone marrow structure and stems from the pluripotent cells of the neural tubes.
-Ewing sarcoma was the first solid tumor in which a balanced translocation was detected.
-The translocation involves the fusion of the EWS gene and the chromosome 22, mostly resulting in a translocation t (11:22).
-In 44% of the cases, trisomy 8 can be detected.
+The malignant bone tumor originates from the connecting tissues of the bone marrow structure and stems from the pluripotent cells of the neural tubes.
+Ewing’s sarcoma was the first solid tumor in which a balanced translocation was detected.
+The translocation involves the fusion of the EWS gene and the chromosome 22q12, mostly resulting in a translocation t (11;22) in 85–90% of cases.
+In 44% of the cases, trisomy of chromosomes 1q, 2, 8, and 12 can be detected.

 Ewing’s sarcoma usually arises in the diaphysis of long bones and flat bones such as scapula and the vertebra.
-In 2/3 of all cases, the tumor is localized in the section of the legs (especially the femur) and the pelvic region.
-The os illium is most commonly affected.
+In two-thirds of all cases, the tumor is localized in the section of the legs (especially the femur) and the pelvic region.
+The os ilium is most commonly affected.

-The metastases occur at early stage in the lungs and the bones.
-In 20% of the patients, a metastasis can be detected at the time of the diagnosis.
+The metastases occur at an early stage in the lungs and the bones.
+In 20% of the patients, metastasis can be detected at the time of the diagnosis.

 Macroscopic view and histology

-The tumor is greyish white and is either slimy or thick in consistency.
+The tumor is greyish-white and is either a slimy or thick inconsistency.

 The tumor cells are unripe and roundish without distinguished cell boundaries.
 The PAS coloring in the glycogen deposits of the cells is visible.
-The examination must go beyond the immunohistochemical analysis in order to differentiate between the tumor cells from the lymhphoma cells or the neuroblastama.
+The examination must go beyond the immunohistochemical analysis to differentiate between the tumor cells from the lymphoma cells or the neuroblastoma.
 The expression of the product of the MIC2 gene CD99 is characteristic.
-The expression of the mesenchymal marker, vimentin and the S100 Protein of the neuron specific enolase are frequently observed.
+The expression of the mesenchymal marker, vimentin, and the S100 protein of the neuron-specific enolase are frequently observed.

-On the basis of fine-tissue properties and the point of origin of the tumor, the tumor types within the Ewing sarcoma group are as follows:
+Based on fine-tissue properties and the point of origin of the tumor, the tumor types within the Ewing’s sarcoma group are as follows: